Internships, Placements & Work Experience

 We are keen to hear how you have found this new resource.
 What are the areas we can improve on, and where can we provide further information?
 What did you find particularly useful?
 What will you do next?

-If you are looking for further ways to engage with our students and graduates; including graduate recruitment, internship programmes, student societies, temporary staff or Knowledge Transfer Partnerships, please see the following services.
+If you are looking for further ways to engage with our students and graduates; including internship programmes, student societies, temporary staff, Knowledge Transfer Partnerships or graduate recruitment, please see the following services.

 Warwick Advance Programme

 Our new Warwick Advance Programme will enable employers to offer work experience and internship schemes to students from certain socio-economic backgrounds and increase their recruitment prospects.

 Providing free access to a student consultancy team, the TeamWork Programme brings together a multi-disciplinary, multi-university team of 6 students for four-weeks over the summer.
 The students work together virtually on a project or challenge facing your organisation, or an area or opportunity that your organisation wishes to explore.

 The WMG SME Group continues to deliver its specialist internship programme for SMEs and larger businesses seeking additional resource and expertise to overcome a range of technical and strategic business challenges.
 Over the last five years, the programme has proved highly successful in placing a number of talented graduates and students into SMEs, working on a range of projects to help businesses increase productivity, improve efficiency, embrace innovation and access new thinking.

 Projects usually relate to the core expertise within the WMG SME Group including manufacturing, materials, product development, digital systems, factory 4.0 and automation.

 Warwick Volunteers aims to provide an effective link between the University of Warwick and the wider local community by utilising the skills, energy and enthusiasm of our volunteers.